chef/chef-web-docs/chef_master/source/definitions.rst

 =====================================================
 A definition behaved like a compile-time macro that was reusable across recipes.
 A definition was typically created by wrapping arbitrary code around Chef Infra resources that were declared as if they were in a recipe.
 A definition was then used in one (or more) actual recipes as if the definition were a resource.

-Though a definition looked like a resource, and at first glance seems like it could have been used interchangeably, some important differences exist.
+Though a definition looks like a resource, and at first glance seems like it could be used interchangeably, some important differences exist.
 Definitions:

 * Are not true resources
 * Are processed when resource collection is compiled, not when a node is converged